 - Peppermint extract (get a good oil based extract)

 - Icing Sugar and

-- Kellogg’s® Rice Krispies® (or a Gluten free puffed rice cereal)
+- Rice Krispies (or a Gluten free, Vegan certified puffed rice cereal)

-First the Kellogg’s® Rice Krispies® are mixed with melted dark chocolate (use vegan chocolate to make the recipe vegan), and then this mixture is spread on a Silpat or a silicone tray ( you can spread it on a parchment paper lined tray too).
+First the Rice Krispies (gluten free vegan variety) are mixed with melted dark chocolate (use vegan chocolate to make the recipe vegan), and then this mixture is spread on a Silpat or a silicone tray ( you can spread it on a parchment paper lined tray too).
 You could use milk chocolate or melted peppermint chocolate or a mix of them too if you like that better.

 Don’t even have to wait for the chocolate – rice krispie layer to set before adding the peppermint layer.
 The peppermint center can be made in less than 5 minutes and it’s fool-proof and can be rolled out and placed on top of the chocolate rice krispie layer.
 These two layers will stick together better, if the chocolate-rice krispie layer hasn’t set yet.
 Initially I made a peppermint fondant made with just sugar and peppermint, but that involved melting the sugar, making sure it doesn’t crystallize, then heating it to the right temp. and whipping the sugar syrup in order to make that creamy center.
 That was waaay too much work for a treat that you want to enjoy right away!
 So I came up with this easier version, and it’s similar to how you’d make cake fondant with icing sugar.